austral-ingsis/printscript-ui/README.md

 ## Tasks

 - [ ] Integrate Auth0 UI and private routes
-- [ ] Integrate your endpoints to the UI
+- [ ] Integrate your endpoints to the UI (Create custom "SnippetOperations")
 - [ ] Dockerize
 - [ ] CI/CD
 - [ ] Sockets*